 - For the avoidance of doubt, CPA Australia reserves the right at its sole discretion to reschedule a Candidate's exam and/or apply any conditions it deems reasonably necessary in respect of the exam sitting.

 The following applies for Candidates scheduling and sitting an Online Proctored Exam.

-- It is the Candidate’s responsibility when booking an Online Proctored Exam that they ensure they meet the territory, technology, device, system and room requirements (OP Requirements).
+- It is the Candidate’s responsibility when booking an Online Proctored Exam to ensure they meet the territory, technology, device, system and room requirements (OP Requirements).
 Failure to meet the OP Requirements will result in the inability to attempt and complete the Online Proctored Exam.
-It is mandatory a Candidate successfully completes and passes the system test 30 days prior to their scheduled exam appointment time on the same device and from the same location they intend to sit their Online Proctored Exam (System Test).
+It is mandatory requirement that a Candidate successfully completes and passes the system test 30 days prior to their scheduled exam appointment time on the same device and from the same location they intend to sit their Online Proctored Exam (System Test).
 If a Candidate cannot meet the OP Requirements, they must contact CPA Australia to reschedule their exam to a test centre (where available) within the Advertised Scheduling Period.